 - De-clutter.
 As cute as all those knick-knacks are, they are difficult to dust.
 Keep surfaces clear so you can remove as much dust as possible when cleaning.

 - Replace the HVAC filter.
 Check the filter in the air handler once a month and change it as needed.
 Keeping the filter clean allows it to trap airborne pollutants and helps keep energy bills low as well.

-To learn more about maintaining good indoor air quality in your home, please contact Sherlock Heating & Air Conditioning.
+To learn more about maintaining good indoor air quality in your home, please contact Sherlock Plumbing Heating & Air.
 We provide quality HVAC services to homeowners in northern San Diego and the surrounding areas.